The prom took place a few weeks later. Martha arrived wearing a teal dress.

 “I really miss that show.”

 “Same.
-Maybe it will come on TV again.”
+Maybe it will come on TV again, some day.”

-“Yeah.
-In 2005, maybe.
-Although I heard it was going to be made into a TV movie in 2 years.”
+“Yeah, in 2005, maybe.
+Although I heard it will be made into a TV movie in 2 years.”

 “I hope that’s true.”

-John and Monica was so into their conversation, they forgot Emily was there.
+John and Monica were so into their conversation, they forgot Emily was there.

 “Where’s Emily?”
 Monica asked.

 “You call?”
-Emily asked as she seemingly appeared out of nowhere, which startled both John and Monica.
+Emily asked as she seemingly appeared out nowhere.

 “Where did you come from?”
 Monica asked.